sandspoof/weight-tracker-test/README.md

 - Focus on functionality over aesthetics, but feel free to apply sensible styling.
 - Use React Router for navigation between the login and main pages.

 ## Good luck!
 We look forward to reviewing your implementation of this weight tracking application.
-If you have any questions, feel free to ask during the interview process.
+If you have any questions, feel free to ask!